An analysis of theories, research, and practice of small group communication in various contexts.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Case Study Assignments (2)

 The student use a prescriptive problem-solving strategy to solve the problem presented in each case study (found in the Learn folders of weeks 1 and 5, respectively).
 The students will develop an 8-10 page paper that presents the contents of their analysis and discussion.
 The parts of the students' paper will include the folllowing: Cover page, abstract, introduction, body, conclusion, and reference page in current APA format.
 Note: The cover page, abstract, and references pages do not count in the page count.

 The student will compose a paper of no more than 1,000 words responding to various prompts provided by the instructor.
 The goal of this paper is to identify and evaluate the non-decision-making elements of the participants within the small group the student participated in during this course.
 The paper must have an abstract, introduction, body that reflects a graduate-level discussion or teammates by name, and a conclusion.
 If references are used (they are not required), the student must also have a reference page and in-text citations that reflect the current edition of the APA Style Manual.